 What I do love though is blueberry maple syrup.
 So really, the best way to incorporate blueberries into the all-American breakfast is in the syrup.

 Blueberry syrup is a simple concoction of maple syrup and blueberries.
 It is often served with pancakes, waffles, crepes, or other breakfast foods.

-Our Approach to Blueberry Maple Syrup
+My Approach to Blueberry Maple Syrup

 This recipe also stands up very well to temperature variations, cooktime, and can sit out for a while if you need to cook it ahead of time.

 What Makes a Good Blueberry Maple Syrup

 When it comes to blueberry maple syrup, I’m going to want to concentrate the flavors.
 Blueberries are not the most flavorful fruit, and I am going to want to smell and taste the blueberry in my breakfast.

 Anything with blueberries comes with the inherent risk of diluting the flavor.
 This is because blueberries have a bunch of water in them.